 In addition to being the world’s smallest dog breed, the Chihuahua also has become a favorite pet for Hollywood celebrities.
 Known as “purse dogs,” it’s easy to carry the dogs because they are tiny.
-Former reality star and socialite Paris Hilton has owned a teacup Chihuahua named Tinkerbelle for 14 years.
+The former reality star and socialite Paris Hilton has owned a teacup Chihuahua named Tinkerbelle for 14 years.

 Who wouldn’t fall in love with Chihuahua’s cute physique with puffy ears?

 This adorable breed is a small dog (which stands between 6 inches to 9 inches only!) with a big personality.
 Archeological records show the Chihuahua originated from Mexico and were found in the ruins of ancient Chihuahua, which gave the pups their name.
 The dogs are one of the best dog breeds for seniors and apartment dwellers.

 Choosing your Chihuahua